StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 +-------+--------------+------+-------+---------+-------+
 ```

-The materialized view contains k3, k4, k5, k6, k7 columns, and no sort column is declared.
+The materialized view contains k3, k4, k5, k6, and k7 columns, and no sort column is declared.
 Create the materialized view with the following statement:

 ```sql
 create materialized view mv_1 as